Weili-0234/Weili-0234.github.io/_pages/about.md

 <!-- Seeking research opportunities in MLsys <br> -->
 <!-- Check out my CV <a href="https://www.google.com">here</a> -->

-I am a sophomore in Computer Engineering, currently pursuing a dual degree from <a href="https://illinois.edu">University of Illinois Urbana-Champaign</a> and <a href="https://www.zju.edu.cn/english/">Zhejiang University</a>.
+I am a third-year undergraduate in Computer Engineering, currently pursuing a dual degree from <a href="https://illinois.edu">University of Illinois Urbana-Champaign</a> and <a href="https://www.zju.edu.cn/english/">Zhejiang University</a>.

 I am fortunate to collaborate with <a href="http://rese1f.github.io/">Wenhao Chai</a> and <a href="https://espere-1119-song.github.io">Enxin Song</a>, working on Efficient Long Video Understanding.
 We built AuroraLong, a hybrid MLLM that efficiently handles hour-long videos on a single consumer GPU while achieving comparable performance to its Transformer counterparts on multiple video understanding benchmarks such as <a href="https://github.com/JUNJIE99/MLVU">MLVU</a>, <a href="https://github.com/rese1f/MovieChat">MovieChat-1k</a> and <a href="https://rese1f.github.io/aurora-web">VDC</a>.